netsurf-browser/netsurf/docs/implementing-new-frontend.md

  - `Makefile.defaults` - allows setting frontend specific makefile variables and overriding of the default core build variables.
  - `Makefile.tools` - allows setting up frontend specific build tooling (as a minimum a tool for the package configuration in PKG_CONFIG)

-Source code modules can be named as the devloper desires within the frontend directory and should be added to the SOURCES variable as desired.
+Source code modules can be named as the developer desires within the frontend directory and should be added to the SOURCES variable as desired.